garhajas/Team_Management/README.md

     4) Strikers
   * If there are more than one player of the same positon, then they are kept in the order of thier insertion.

- The commanline UI and menu will guide the user to make proper use of the program with error messages for invalid inputs.
+ The command-line interface and the user menu will guide the user to make proper use of the program with error messages for invalid inputs.